oharaandrew314/mock-aws-java-sdk/README.md

 ## QuickStart

 Any well-designed class will let you inject its dependencies, so the same can apply to your AWS mediators.
-Just modify them to accept an implementation of the AWS client interface, and then inject the mocked version during your tests.
+Just inject the provided mocks into your business logic, then unit-test them as if they were connected to AWS.

 ```java
 public class QuickStart {